-Despite "zero liability" promises from credit card companies and protection from federal laws, there are instances where consumers might be liable for fraudulent credit and debit card charges.
+Despite ‘zero liability’ promises from credit card companies and protection from federal laws, there are instances where you might be on the hook for fraudulent credit and debit card charges

 Credit card fraud is big business: In 2013, fraudulent use of existing credit cards reached $11.1 billion in the United States, according to Lexis Nexis’s annual True Cost of Fraud report.